Read More...

 Molecular and Cellular Medicine

 The scientific research in the department is focused towards understanding the molecular basis of liver disease and translating the findings into clinical applications for better diagnosis as well as treatment strategies.
 The research studies are carefully designed to meet the challenging biological problems by fostering a strong collaboration between laboratory scientists and clinicians.
-The scientific proposals are hypothesis driven, designed around “key-questions” and use a multiprong approach of animal models, in vitro systems, together with clinical specimens.
-The research areas are centred around the following major themes:
+The scientific proposals are hypothesis driven, designed around key-questions and use a multiprong approach of animal models, in vitro systems, together with clinical specimens.
+The research areas are centred on the following major themes:

 • Mechanisms of immune paresis and sepsis in liver failure